SAP-samples/teched2023-IN260/README.md

 This session dives into how tools such as SAP Cloud Application Programming Model, SAP Cloud SDK, and others can be used to develop applications that connect to SAP applications of any kind through APIs.

 SAP Cloud Application Programming Model or [CAP](https://cap.cloud.sap/docs/) is a framework of languages, libraries, and tools for building enterprise-grade services and applications.
 It guides developers through proven best practices and accelerates the development process.

 [SAP Cloud SDK](https://sap.github.io/cloud-sdk/docs/overview/overview-cloud-sdk) is a set of libraries and tools for developers to build cloud-native applications on the SAP Business Technology Platform (SAP BTP).
 CAP internally uses the SAP Cloud SDK for service consumption.

 Over the course of this workshop, you will create an application that consumes both an OpenAPI and an OData service.

-For the OData part, you will learn how to fetch data from SAP SuccessFactors [Goal Plan API](https://api.sap.com/api/PerformanceandGoalsPMGM/overview) by using CAP's [Remote Services Feature](https://cap.cloud.sap/docs/java/remote-services#configuring-remote-services).
+For the OData part, you will learn how to fetch data from SAP SuccessFactors [Goal Plan API](https://api.sap.com/api/PerformanceandGoalsPMGM/overview) by using CAP's [Remote Services](https://cap.cloud.sap/docs/java/remote-services#configuring-remote-services).
 You will also add functionality to create goals and sub-goals and delete them by interacting with the SuccessFactors service via the application.

 For the OpenAPI part, you will learn how to use the SAP Cloud SDK to conveniently interact with the service in a type-safe manner.

 You could then follow similar steps to connect to any other SAP application that exposes an API and easily build extensions for them in the cloud.